xt-sys/website/content/faq.md

 #### Is ExectOS another Unix based OS?
 No. ExectOS implements the XT architecture which derives from NT&trade; architecture.
-It is modular, and consists of two main layers: microkernel and user mode.
+It is modular, and consists of two main layers: kernel and user mode.
 Its' kernel mode has full access to the hardware and system resources and runs code in a protected memory area.
 It consists of executive services, which is itself made up on many modules that do specific tasks, a kernel and drivers.
 Unlike the NT&trade;, system does not feature a separate Hardware Abstraction Layer (HAL) between the physical hardware and the rest of the OS.
 Instead, XT architecture integrates a hardware specific code with the kernel.

 #### Does ExectOS allow to use Windows drivers?
 This is one of our goals.
 Thanks to the NT&trade; drivers compatibility layer provided by ExectOS, you should be able to